-- 1. Based on the team survey (page 19), the overall level of buy-in on the team is fairly high.
-Are there any specific areas where the team has trouble getting full buy-in?
-If so, describe one and come up with a way to overcome it. - 2.
+- 1. Based on the team survey (page 19), the overall level of buy-in on the team is fairly good but could stand to be improved.
+What three changes could increase the commitment on the team to an even higher level? - 2.
 The team survey also suggests that your group has a moderate level of clarity around its decisions.
 Describe the areas that are currently unclear.
 List specific ways that clarity can be achieved.